A7med7x7/ReproGen/README.md

 Then,

 - On the left side, click on `Reservations` > `Leases`, and then click on `Create Lease`:
-    - set the `Name` of the lease to the project_name you provided when generating the project (we used `mistral-instruct`).
+    - set the `Name` of the lease to the project_name you provided when generating the project (we will use `mistral-instruct`).
     - set the start date and length.
 3–10 hours is typically sufficient for this experiment.
     - Click Next.
 - On the “Hosts” tab,